abilandz/PH8124/Lecture_2/Lecture_2.md

 These are the personal configuration files in the user's home directory, which can be edited directly:

-* `~/.bash_profile` — this configuration file is only executed by **Bash** each time you log in to the computer, i.e. it is executed by the _login shell_.
+* `~/.bash_profile` &mdash; this configuration file is only executed by **Bash** each time you log in to the computer, i.e. it is executed by the _login shell_.
 There are two synonyms for this file: `~/.bash_login` and `~/.profile` , and they are executed at login only if `~/.bash_profile` is not present in your home directory.
 The files `~/.bash_profile` and `~/.bash_login` can be read only by the login instance of **Bash** shell, while `~/.profile` is also read by some other shells, e.g. **sh** and **ksh**.
-* `~/.bashrc` — this configuration file is read with the highest priority when you open a new terminal, or in general, whenever you start in its own process a new instance of **Bash** shell after you are already logged in.
+* `~/.bashrc` &mdash; this configuration file is read with the highest priority when you open a new terminal, or in general, whenever you start in its own process a new instance of **Bash** shell after you are already logged in.
 This file will also be read at login only if you add a line `source ~/.bashrc` in `~/.bash_profile` .
-* `~/.bash_logout` — executed whenever the login shell exits (e.g. when you log out from the computer).
+* `~/.bash_logout` &mdash; executed whenever the login shell exits (e.g. when you log out from the computer).
 This configuration file is rarely used, but by editing it, you can for instance automatically delete all temporary files at exit.

 #### System-wide (default) configuration files

 If by accident you have deleted your personal configuration files in your home directory, as a backup solution you can always rely on the two system-wide configuration files, which you cannot edit directly without having the administrator privileges:

-* `/etc/profile` — the default, system-wide, configuration file which is read at login.
+* `/etc/profile` &mdash; the default, system-wide, configuration file which is read at login.
 It is read before `~/.bash_profile`.
 This means that you will always have some default settings enabled after you log in on the computer, whether or not `~/.bash_profile` with your personal settings exists or not.
-* `/etc/bash.bashrc` — the default, system-wide, configuration file which is read each time you open a new terminal or start a new instance of **Bash** shell in its own process after you are already logged in.
+* `/etc/bash.bashrc` &mdash; the default, system-wide, configuration file which is read each time you open a new terminal or start a new instance of **Bash** shell in its own process after you are already logged in.
 It is read before `~/.bashrc`.
 This means that you will always have some default settings enabled after you open a new terminal or start a subshell, whether or not `~/.bashrc` with your personal settings exists or not.

 We now elaborate on the usage of these configurations files by considering a few concrete examples.